openalea/stat_tool/doc/user/compound.rst

 Compound
 ========

-Here is a brief description of the Compound type, which uses notions introduced in the `Histogram Usage <histogram_tutorial_>` section and is thus recommended to be looked at first.
+Here is a brief description of the Compound type, which uses notions introduced in the :ref:`Histogram <Histogram>` Section, recommended to be looked at first.

 A compound (or stopped-sum) distribution is defined as the distribution of the sum of :math:`n` independent and identically distributed random variables :math:`(X_i)_{i=1,\ldots,n}` where :math:`n` is the value taken by the random variable :math:`N`.